Skip to main content

 We adopted the Provisional LAP in May 2015.

-The Provisional LAP includes regional policies, as well as some special rules for the city centre and the priority overlay.
+The LAP includes regional policies, as well as some special rules for the city centre and 'priority overlay' areas.
+These are designated areas where special regulations take precedence.

-The priority overlay covers suburbs experiencing higher levels of alcohol-related harm.
+Our priority overlays cover suburbs experiencing higher levels of alcohol-related harm.
 For the boundaries of these areas, see Local alcohol policy areas.

 • opening hours